 The Relation of KRIs to KPIs

-As businesses become increasingly complex, accurately measuring performance becomes more difficult.
+As businesses become increasingly complex, accurately measuring performance metrics becomes more difficult.
 Key Performance Indicators (KPIs) provide one form of measurement for assessing a company’s health and progress.

 Although KPIs measure performance in terms of quantitative data, they often fail to accurately represent the intricate details and potential risks associated with achieving desired results.